Paraway Pastoral Company: Oxley

-Oxley Station is a 35 000 hectare holding located on the Lower Macquarie River, approximately 75km north of Warren, NSW.
+Oxley Station is a 35 000 hectare holding located on the Lower Macquarie River, approximately 75 km north of Warren, NSW.
 It was purchased by Paraway in 2011 and is located at the point where the river fans into natural wetlands (that account for nearly one third of the property's total area) known as the Macquarie Marshes, increasing its grazing potential as even during times of drought the marshes remain green.

 The property began with the name "Ringorah" and became part of the Buttabone Pastoral Company in 1876.
 By 1924 this aggregation encompassed almost 97 000 hectares and Buttabone had become the largest freehold in the Macquarie Valley until it all went up for subdivision during auction later that year.

 It is suggested that JJ Leahy acquired Oxley following Buttabone's dispersion as "throughout the 1940s, rural newspapers regularly ran articles highlighting the latest sale-yard triumph of Oxley-bred bullocks".
-So remarkable was Leahy's breeding that from January 8th to May 2nd, his stock who were sold under the name "J.J.
+So remarkable was Leahy's breeding that from January 8 to May 2, his stock who were sold under the name "J.J.
 Leahy", secured top prices for steers and bullocks, twenty times with his cows, heifers and dealers topping the market on five other occasions.

 Oxley was sold in 1949, remaining JJ's cattle breeding base until this time.
 After JJ Leahy died in 1959, his son Keith bought Ringorah South but the main Oxley property was purchased by Berawinnia Pastoral Company, a joint venture of the Crawford, Moxham and Stalley families.
 In 1969 Berawinnia was bought ad lib by British American Tobacco Australia as part of its diversification strategy.
 This enterprise was later called Amatil and thus Oxley became part of Amatil's Naroo Pastoral Company.

 Following successive crises in both the wool and cattle markets, Amatil decided to divest its pastoral portfolio and Oxley along with several other Naroo properties was purchased by Argentinian John D Kahlbetzer's Twynam Pastoral Company in 1979.
 In 1984 Twynam also bought Keith Leahy's Ringorah South subdivision allowing them to rebuild the original Ringorah holdings to its 1937 dimensions.

 In 1998 Oxley was bought by Clyde Agriculture, an agricultural production and land management company, a purchase the corporation had coveted for some time.
 After a run of good years early on, the 2000s drought hit Oxley hard as it received next to no flooding from 2001 to 2007 and in the following years, Clyde began to reduce its pastoral investment.
 In 2011 Oxley was bought by Paraway in a "bulk deal worth close to $50 million".